mattred1/portfolio/README.md

 - Update navbar to transition colors
 - Switch all JavaScript to jQuery
 - Fix hr length overflowing, but keep them to look like stripes
+- Consider adding fun transition/transform like [this](https://thoughtbot.com/blog/transitions-and-transforms) or [this](https://codepen.io/ImageHoverEffects/pen/GfJLg)